2015 Beckley Police Department Citizens Police Academy is full !

 No dangerous or deadly weapons are permitted to be carried or concealed by students of the academy.

 You can miss two classes and still be eligible to graduate.
-If you miss more than two classes, you may pick up credit for one week during the option week of the academy (week #9).
-Or, you can make up the week(s) missed during the next academy.
+If you miss more than two classes, you may pick up credit for one week Or, you can make up the week(s) missed during the next academy.

 Information shared with you may be regarded as confidential.
 Please do not pass on information which may not be appropriate to the general public.